 Engineers are familiar with the concept of “entropy” and the laws of thermodynamics.
 The second law of thermodynamics states that the total entropy of an isolated system always increases over time.
 It can remain constant in ideal cases where the system is at a steady-state or undergoing a reversible process.
 So what does that mean for us in the world of asset management and maintenance?

 Entropy (usually represented by the symbol “S”) is a measure of microscopic configuration making up a thermodynamic system – in simpler (practical) terms it provides a measure of randomness or chaos in a system.

-The second law tells us that S (randomness or chaos) will increase unless we can keep our system in a steady state or subject it to some form of reversible process.
+The second law tells us that S (randomness or chaos) will increase unless we can keep our system in a steady-state or subject it to some form of a reversible process.
 Consider a factory, process plant, utility or fleet that we are maintaining.
 That factory… is our “system”.
 If we do nothing but use it (which is what the operations people will want to do), then entropy will increase.
 Chaos and randomness will increase.
 This presents itself to us as system deterioration – wear, random failures, fatigue, erosion, etc.

 There are three main activities:

 - Design the system so it is inherently reliable (i.e.: degradation is slow) and maintainable (i.e.: quick to restore after it has degraded),

 - Maintain the system properly (i.e.: addressing specific degradation processes and no others), and

 - Operate the system as steadily as possible and within its capability, so it degrades at the slowest possible rate (i.e.: don’t overload, shock or abuse the system).

 From the thermodynamic perspective each of those is achieving a goal (respectively):

 - The steady-state system has a low level of entropy,